jackbrighton/jackbrighton.github.io/_posts/2015-05-25-what-is-digital-first.md

 - [Digital communication is the first thought not the afterthought](http://digitalbydefault.com/2012/09/29/digital-thirst/)
 - [“A mode of being that promotes innovation and excellence”](http://www.technologyreview.com/view/428072/technology-review-goes-digital-first/)

 No wonder we’re still confused.
-In all the hype about digital first, I’m not sure there’s even a good definition of the word digital.
+In all the exhortations about the importance of digital first, I’m not sure there’s even a good definition of the word digital.

 ## Here’s my definition of digital first: